• Free Tours

 Nowadays, it has recovered some of its former glory.

-Artisans have been reinstalled where you can see them diligently working away.
+Artisans have been reinstalled and you can see them diligently working away.

-Wander around the pristine streets to get a taste for the typical Spanish town.
+Wander around the pristine streets to get a taste of the typical Spanish town.

-Remember that no one lives here so it really is a tourist attraction full of curios visitors like yourself.
+Remember that no one lives here so it really is a tourist attraction full of curious visitors like yourself.

 MY LOCAL TIP: Displays and activities are still hosted here, including the famous flamenco show Tablao de Carmen.
 Check out their website to see what events are happening so you can get the most out of your visit.